jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 * [Pixie Demo#2](files/pixie-demo2.svg)
 * [Pixie mock-up](files/pixie-weathermockup.svg)

-If you don't see a correct rendering, it's possible that the Javascript onload hook is not firing.
+If you don't see a correct rendering when viewing the "raw" SVG document from GitHub, it may be that GitHub's default content security policy is blocking the embedded image resources.
+See [Content Security Policy Quick Reference: img-src](https://content-security-policy.com/img-src/).
 Try opening the SVG prototype file separately or via a link to the author's site.

 Author's site [http://aristobit.com/svg/](http://aristobit.com/svg/)